Stamp Fairtex: Background

-Muay Thai & Kickboxing career
+Muay Thai and kickboxing career

 In her ONE Championship debut at ONE Championship: Kingdom of Heroes on October 6, 2018, she challenged Kai Ting Chuang for the ONE Atomweight Kickboxing World Championship.
 Stamp would win by unanimous decision, claiming her first ONE world title.

 She was next scheduled to face Janet Todd for the inaugural ONE Atomweight Muay Thai World Championship at ONE Championship: Call to Greatness on February 22, 2019.
 Stamp won the fight by unanimous decision to claim the ONE Atomweight Muay Thai World Championship and become ONE Championship's first two-sport world champion.

 Stamp Fairtex would defend her ONE Atomweight Muay Thai World Championship against Alma Juniku at ONE Championship: Legendary Quest on June 15, 2019.
 She retained her title by a unanimous decision victory.

-After three straight mixed martial arts matches, Stamp will face Janet Todd for the second time to defend the ONE Atomweight Kickboxing World Championship at ONE Championship: King of the Jungle on February 28, 2020.
+After three straight mixed martial arts matches, Stamp would face Janet Todd for the second time to defend the ONE Atomweight Kickboxing World Championship at ONE Championship: King of the Jungle on February 28, 2020.
 Stamp lost the title to Todd via a closely contested split decision, marking her first-ever loss in ONE Championship.

-Stamp Fairtex is scheduled to defend her Atomweight Muay Thai belt for the second time during ONE Championship: A New Breed on August 28, 2020, with her opponent being the Queens of the Ring Flyweight Tournament winner Allycia Rodrigues.
+Stamp Fairtex was then scheduled to defend her Atomweight Muay Thai belt for the second time during ONE Championship: A New Breed on August 28, 2020, with her opponent being the Queens of the Ring Flyweight Tournament winner Allycia Rodrigues.
 After five rounds, Stamp lost the title to Rodrigues by majority decision.

 On January 11, 2023, it was announced that Stamp would face Anissa Meksen for the interim ONE Women's Atomweight Kickboxing World Championship.
+The fight was cancelled after Meksen voiced her displeasure with how she was treated by the promotion.

+Stamp Fairtex will face Kana Morimoto at ONE 173 on November 16, 2025.